UnlimitedMyWorks/CBCS-sticky-snail/README.md

 **Example**: CBCS-list2.exe 60000 (For stuid 60000-61000)

 ### Multi-Threaded
 Make sure that CBCS.exe and CBCS-list2.exe are in the same folder.
-Run CBCS.exe with the beginning and ending "stuid" as the parameters.	<br>
+Run CBCS.exe with the beginning and ending "stuid" as the parameters and output it to an executable ".bat" and run it.	<br>
-**Example**: CBCS.exe 60000 65000
+**Example**: CBCS.exe 60000 65000 > run.bat && run.bat